core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 of messages.
 The value of the Observe Option in 2.xx notifications MAY be empty on transmission and MUST be ignored on reception.

+Implementation note: This means that a proxy from a reordering transport to a reliable (in-order) transport (such as a UDP-to-TCP proxy) needs to process the Observe Option in notifications according to the rules in Section 3.4 of {{-observe}}.

 ## Transmission and Acknowledgements

 For CoAP over UDP, server notifications to the client can be confirmable or non-confirmable.